We’re sour on third-party WordPress themes for a good reason

 Many vulnerabilities are traced back to themes (and plugins, but that’s another article for another day).
-There are many resources to check for the latest vulnerabilities, such as Intelligent Exploit or the Wordfence blog, but that doesn’t mean every theme and plugin is listed there before hundreds of sites are compromised.
+There are many resources to check for the latest vulnerabilities, such as WPScan Vulnerability Database or the Wordfence blog, but that doesn’t mean every theme and plugin is listed there before hundreds of sites are compromised.

 According to an article by PC World about the Slider Revolution exploit sold by Code Canyon: